tomasdavola/better_instagram/README.md

-Hi!, this is my first pip package so sorry if its rough around the edges,
+Hi! this is my first pip package so sorry if its rough around the edges,

-The BetterInstagram package is an 'API like' package used to get information about a users account on instagram(even if they're private)
+The better_instagram package is an 'API like' package used to get information about a users account on instagram(even if they're private)

 I say 'API like' because its technically not an API at all although I structured it like one, in reality it acts like a bunch of webscraping macros which is running in the background(don't tell the feds).

-More functions coming soon which will make this more powerful than public acount APIs.
+More functions coming soon which will make this more powerful than public account APIs.

 Hope you enjoy! and feel free to message me if u have feedback.